Sincide/dotfiles/README.md

 ## Customization

 The GTK theme is set to Catppuccin Mocha Blue by default.
-To change the accent color, modify the following files:
+To change the accent color, modify:
 - `~/.config/gtk-3.0/settings.ini`
 - `~/.config/gtk-4.0/settings.ini`
 - `~/.config/hypr/env.conf`

 Available accent colors can be found in `/usr/share/themes/` (all Catppuccin-Mocha variants).

+## Contributing

+Feel free to submit issues and pull requests for improvements or bug fixes.

 ## Notes